guildai/guild.ai/pages/docs/guides/create-object-detector.md

     ->](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173)*
     for an overview of measuring accuracy in object detectors.

-Each time you run `evaluate`, Guild generates a new run that serves as a record of your measurement.
+Each time you run `evaluate`, Guild generates a new run that records your measurement.
 The run saves accuracy metrics that can be viewed in TensorBoard and used by other programs.

 Use [guild compare](cmd:compare) to view run performance, including loss and accuracy: